--> Surge Impedance and Surge Impedance Loading (SIL)

 The significance of surge impedance is that if a pure resistance load that is equal to the surge impedance is connected to the end of the line with no resistance, a voltage surge introduced by the shunt capacitor to the sending end of the line would be completely absorbed by the series inductance at the receiving end of the transmission line.

-In this case, the voltage at receiving end would have the same magnitude as the sending end voltage and also have a phase angle lagging with respect to sending end by an amount equal to the time required to travel across the line from sending end to receiving end.
+In this case, the voltage at the receiving end would have the same magnitude as the sending end voltage and also have a phase angle lagging with respect to the sending end by an amount equal to the time required to travel across the line from the sending end to the receiving end.
+Surge impedance (Zs) is a technical term that is used mostly in Electrical science in connection with the Surges on transmission lines which may appear due to switching or lightning operation in our Electrical power system.

 What happens if the line terminates in surge impedance?